Search result

 for the key word « bposte poste »

-If you are not home, the postman will leave a failed delivery notice.
-This document clearly indicates where you can pick up your registered mail and the dates and times when.
-Someone else can take receipt of your registered mail at your home or pick it up at the Post office or Post Point.
-You do have to give that person a mandate.
-This is how you do that: , Set up a mandate in the My bpost app , You will receive a notification in the app or by email about new incoming registered mail, provided you haven’t turned off notifications.
+You can designate someone else to take receipt of your registered mail on your behalf.
+In such a case you give them a proxy.
+You can do that in various ways.
+Give a proxy in the My bpost app You will receive a notification in the app or by email about new incoming registered mail, provided you haven’t turned off notifications.
 So if you won’t be home, you’ll still have time to set up a proxy.
 Open the app and tap first ‘More’, then ‘delivery preferences’.
-Tap ‘registered mail’ and choose your preferred mandate: ‘last minute’ or ‘classic’.
-Identify yourself (with itsme or with your ID card) and follow the steps.
+Tap ‘registered mail’ and choose your preferred proxy: ‘Last minute’ or ‘Classic’.
+Identify yourself (with itsme® or with your ID card) and follow the steps.
 You will receive a QR code, which you can pass on to the person of your choosing.
 This person simply shows this QR code during delivery.
-If you set up a classical mandate, they will also have to present their ID card. , Set up a mandate on your missing delivery notification , If you are not home and you have not set any delivery preferences, we will leave a failed delivery notice.
+If you set up a traditional proxy, they will also have to present their ID card.
+Set up a proxy on your failed delivery notice If you are not at home and you have not set any delivery preferences, we will leave a failed delivery notice.
 You can set up a proxy using this notification: Simply add the requested details on the rear and sign.
 Give this to the person you choose, along with a copy of the front and back of your ID card.
-To take receipt of the registered mail from the mail carrier or at the Post Office counter this person presents: Their own ID card; The failed delivery notice as completed and signed by you; The copy of the back and front of your ID card. , Set up a mandate using a written postal proxy , You can also fill out this postal proxy form .
-Again, to take receipt of the registered mail from the mail carrier or at the Post Office counter this person presents: Their own ID card; The failed delivery notice as completed and signed by you; The copy of the back and front of your ID card.
+To take receipt of the registered mail from the postwoman or man or at the Post Office counter this person presents: Their own ID card; The failed delivery notice as completed and signed by you; The copy of your ID card.
+Set up a proxy using a written postal proxy You can also fill out this postal proxy form .
+Again, to take receipt of the registered mail from the postwoman or man or at the Post Office counter this person presents: Their own ID card; The failed delivery notice as completed and signed by you; The copy of your ID card.